tollsimy/BodePlotter/README.md

 # BodePlotter
-Simple "electrician's made" Python Bode Plotter, useful to fast check Magnitude and Phase of a transfer function. <br/> Don't judge my code, i'm not @notfilippo (FR-ATM).
+Simple "electrician's made" (joking) Python Bode Plotter, useful to fast check Magnitude and Phase of a transfer function. <br/>
+Don't judge my code, i'm not @notfilippo (FR-ATM).

 ## How to install BodePlotter